-Since the Act is internal security legislation, despite being a law related to financial legislation, it falls into the purview of Home Ministry and not the Reserve Bank of India (RBI)
+Since the Act is internal security legislation, despite being a law related to financial legislation, it falls into the purview of the Home Ministry and not the Reserve Bank of India (RBI).

 The act aims at keeping a check on foreigners influencing the Indian electoral politics, journalists, public servants etc. for wrong purposes or activities detrimental to the public interest.
 Those violating the provisions of FCRA can be jailed up to a term of 5 years.

 Here is a brief introduction to the provisions of the FCRA 2010:

 - A provision was made for the cancellation of registrations of NGOs if the Home Ministry believes that the organisation is political and not neutral.

 - The registration certificate granted to the NGOs under the 2010 act came with five-year validity.

 - A provision was inserted stating that the assets of the person who has become defunct needs to be disposed of in a manner stated by the government.